-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE
+[x] QUA RTERLY REPORT PURSUANT TO SECTION ON 13 OR 15 (d) OF THE

 SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2007
+F or the quarterly period ended Se eptember 30, 2007

-OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15 (d) OF THE
+[ ] TRAN OR SITION REPORT PURSUANT TO SECTION ON 13 OR 15 (d) OF THE

-SECURITIES EXCHANGE ACT OF 1934
+SECURITIES EXCHANGE ACT ( OF 1934

-For the Transition Period from \\\\\ to \\\\
+Fo r the Transition Period from to

-Commission File Number 0-17071
+Commission File Number ( 9-17071

+First Merchants Corpo ration

-(Exact name of registrant as specified in its charter)
+(Exa ct name of registrant as specif: ied in its charter)

-Indiana
+Indian a 35-1544218

-(State or other jurisdiction of incorporation or organization)
+(State or other j (I.R.S.

-(I.R.S.
 Employer Identification No.)

-(I. Iden

-200 East Jackson Street Muncie, IN
+200 East Jacks Muncie, 47305-2814

-47305-2814 (Zip code)

-(Address of principal executive offices)
+(Address of princ ipal executive offices) (Zip code)

+(765) 747-1500

-(Registrant's telephone number, including area code)
+(Re gistrant's telephone number, inc cluding area code)

-Not Applicable
+( Not Applicable ,

-(Former name, former address and former fiscal year, if changed since last report)
+(E ormer name, former address and former fiscal vear

+(1 if changed since last re
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):
+to be filed by during the preced was required to requirements for Indicate by check accelerated file filer and large a (Check one): Large accelerated Indicate by check Rule 12b-2 of the Section 13 or 15 (d) of the Seing 12 months (or for such short file such reports), and (2) the past 90 days.
+Yes [X] No [mark whether the registrant is r, or a non-accelerated filer ccelerated filer" in Rule 12b-2 filer [ ] Accelerated filer mark whether the registrant is Exchange Act).
+Yes [ ] No [X] 2007, there were 18,252,947 out a large accelerated filer, an .
+See definition of "accelerated of the Exchange Act.
+[X] Non-accelerated filer []

-Large accelerated filer [ ] Accelerated filer [X] Non-accelerated filer [ ]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [ ] No $[\rm X]$

-As of April 20, 2007, there were 18,315,803 outstanding common shares, without par value, of the registrant.
+FIRST MERCHANTS CORPOR RATION

+FORM 10-Q

 INDEX

 Page No.

+Š

-PART I. Financial Information:
+PART I. Financia l Information:

 Item 1.

-Financial Statements: Consolidated Condensed Balance Sheets Consolidated Condensed Statements of Income Consolidated Condensed Statements of Comprehensive Income Consolidated Condensed Statements of Stockholders' Equity6 Consolidated Condensed Statements of Cash Flows
+Financial Statements:

+Consolidated Condensed Balance Sheets3

+Consolidated Condensed Statemen nts of Income4

+Consolidated Condensed Statemer Comprehensive Income nts of5

+Consolidated Condensed Statemer Stockholders' Equity nts of6

+consolidated condensed Statements of Cash Flows

 Notes to Consolidated Condensed Financial Statements8

 Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations17
+Management's Discussion and Analysis of Financial Condition and Results of Operations18

 Item 3.
-Quantitative and Qualitative Disclosures About Market Risk27
+Quantitative and Qualitative Disclosures About Market Risk28

 Item 4.
-Controls and Procedures27
+Controls and Procedures28

 PART II.
 Other In formation:

 Item 1.
-Legal Proceedings28
+Legal Proceedings29

 Item 1.A.
-Risk Factors
+Risk Factors29

 Item 2.
-Unregistered Sales of Equity Securities and Use of Proceeds28
+Unregistered Sales of Equity Securities and Use of Proceeds29

 Item 3.
-Defaults Upon Senior Securities28
+Defaults Upon Senior Securities29

 Item 4.
-Submission of Matters to a Vote of Security Holders28
+Submission of Matters to a Vote of Security Holders29

 Item 5.
-Other Information28
+Other Information29

 Item 6.
-Exhibits
+Exhibits30

-Signatures
+Signatures 31

-Index to Exhibit s
+Index to Exhibit s32

 FORM 10-Q PART I. FINANCIAL INFORMATION Item 1.
-FINANCIAL STATEMENTS CONSOLIDATED CONDENSED BALANCE SHEETS (Dollars in thousands, except per share amounts)
+FINANCIAL STATEMENTS CONSOLIDATED CONDENSED BALANCE SHEETS (Dollars in thousands, except per share amounts) (Unaudited)